Outcomes and Lessons Learned:

 - Retained an independent expert to assist with detailed rate submission analyses.

 - Submitted comments to the Department of Financial Services (DFS), which oversees the prior approval process, on rate requests by all health insurers in New York State.

 - Created a template for consumers to tell their stories directly to regulators.

-- Successfully advocated for DFS to hold a public hearing on the merger of two major health insurance carriers in New York State, Anthem and Cigna, and then against the merger.
-In February 2017 a federal judge ruled against the merger, citing harm to consumers.
+- Successfully advocated for DFS to hold a public hearing on the merger of two major health insurance carriers in New York State, Anthem and Cigna.
+In February 2017, a federal judge ruled against the merger, citing harm to consumers.
 Anthem terminated its merger agreement with Cigna in May 2017.

-Despite a complicated federal health care landscape, HCFANY made great strides in empowering New York consumers in the areas of improving health system transparency, maintaining an active consumer voice in informing public policy, and securing consumer protections.
-As a result, these efforts have helped bring the patient voice into the health policy conversation at the federal and State levels.
+HCFANY made great strides in empowering New York consumers in the areas of improving health system transparency, maintaining an active consumer voice in informing public policy, and securing consumer protections.
+These efforts have helped bring the patient voice into the health policy conversation at the federal and State levels.